Rehd-k/ims-client/README.md

 when returns is make its reducsed from the sold when products section of a sale is empty the sale data is or can be deleted pagination for data table

+-----Do This After giving first client his work-------
+1) make printer both wireless, network and bluetooth
+2) do scanner for phone